Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-To build a q.c.\ map from an annulus to another annulus with given boundary conditions, there is a choice of the number of ``twists'' one may make.
-To have a uniform bound on the dilatation of such a map, not only the two annuli must have proportional moduli uniformly bounded below, the number of twists must be uniformly bounded as well.
-Note that these twists change the homotopy class of the final map $H$.
+To build a q.c.\ homeomorphism from an annulus to an annulus with given boundary conditions, there are $\mathbb{Z}$ possible choices for the number of the ``twists'' one may make.
+To have a uniform bound on the dilatation of such a map, not only must the two annuli have comparable moduli uniformly bounded away from zero but also the number of twists must be uniformly bounded as well.
+Note that the homotopy class of the final map $H$ depends on the choices of these twists.